miekd/Brief/README.md

 # How to install a custom SkypeChatStyle

-1. Go to your home folder `~/Library/Application\ Support/Skype/`
+1. Go to your home folder `~/Library/Application Support/Skype/`
 2. Create a folder called `ChatStyles` if it doesn’t exist.
 3. Drag the `.SkypeChatStyle` into this folder
 4. Restart Skype.
-5. Go to Skype Preferences and choose Skype Simple in the Style dropdown in the Chat section.
+5. Go to Skype Preferences and choose Brief in the Style dropdown in the Messaging section.

 **Related Webpages:**